Vintage Magazine Illustrations — History, Collecting & Authenticity

 Are magazine covers considered magazine illustrations?

-Do vintage magazine illustrations include a Certificate of Authenticity?
+Do these include a Certificate of Authenticity?

 Qualifying purchases include an Adirondack Retro Certificate of Authenticity confirming the item as an authentic original period-printed work, not a reproduction.